 The subwoofer on your vessel must be capable of withstanding the environmental abuse of a marine climate.
 This includes moisture, rapid temperature changes and constant exposure to UV rays (see: “Part 1: Speakers” for more information on the environmental obstacles marine audio products must overcome).
 Due to the subwoofer’s larger size, increased power handling, and excursion capabilities, added strain on its parts significantly increases the subwoofer’s chances of mechanical failure.
 When you consider the damage that a marine climate can cause, you can see why purchasing a marine subwoofer specifically designed to endure the elements is absolutely essential.

-Just as we do with our full range marine speakers, the M-Series and MX-Series subwoofers go through stringent environmental testing to ensure all materials (cone, surround, basket etc.), adhesive bonds and key junction areas, such as the cone/voice coil and former/spider assembly, all meet the demands of the marine climate.
+Just as we do with our full range marine speakers, the M6-Series and M3-Series subwoofers go through stringent environmental testing to ensure all materials (cone, surround, basket etc.), adhesive bonds and key junction areas, such as the cone/voice coil and former/spider assembly, all meet the demands of the marine climate.

 The flexibility of Marine Infinite Baffle subs allow them to mounted almost anywhere.